Lockheed Martin F-35 Lightning II procurement: Removal from program

 On 18 June 2018, the U.S. Senate passed a bill blocking the transfer of F-35 fighter jets to Turkey.
 The prohibition was established due to concerns over Turkey's intent to procure the Russian S-400 air defence system, which would allegedly put the secrets of the F-35 at risk.
 In August 2018, U.S. President Donald Trump signed the bill, which blocked the transfer of F-35 fighter jets to Turkey.
 Despite the suspension of deliveries, the F-35 Joint Program Office claimed on 21 August, that it would execute the program according to existing plans.
 Another bill was passed by the US Senate on 23 August, which prohibited any spending related to the transfer of F-35s to Turkey until it was certified that Turkey would not purchase nor accept delivery of the Russian S-400 air defence system.

 In early April 2019, it was reported that delivery of F-35 jets to Turkey was suspended due to Turkey's decision to continue procuring the S-400 air defence system.
 On 10 April 2019, Turkish Foreign Minister reiterated that the S-400 purchase was going on as planned and suggested that Turkey could also look towards acquiring Russian jets, namely the Su-34 and Su-57, if the F-35 deal were to fall through.

 In early May 2019, it was reported that the Pentagon was looking to move manufacturing of parts and equipment of the F-35 out of Turkey.
 On 18 May 2019, the Turkish President announced that Turkey would jointly produce the S-500 missile system with Russia.
 In June 2019, it was reported that the United States had decided to stop training additional Turkish pilots on the F-35.
 Soon after, it was reported that training of all Turkish pilots was halted.

 On 17 July 2019, following the delivery of Russian S-400 air defence systems, the United States announced that Turkey would be removed from the F-35 program.
 Besides the ban on training of pilots and delivery of the aircraft, the move would also include removing Turkey from the supply chain.
-Although Turkey has since been formally removed from the program, U.S. Defense officials stated in June 2020 that Turkey would still manufacture key fuselage and engine parts through 2022, as existing manufacturing contracts will still be honored to completion, and to prevent "costly, disruptive and wasteful contract terminations."
+Although Turkey has since been formally removed from the program, U.S. Defense officials stated in June 2020 that Turkey would still manufacture key fuselage and engine parts through 2022, as existing manufacturing contracts will still be honored to completion, and to prevent "costly, disruptive and wasteful contract terminations".

+The six delivered F-35s remain in storage at Luke Air Force Base.
+The United States has yet to settle compensation surrounding the $1.4 billion that Turkey paid for the program.
+In 2024, the US announced that if Turkey were to give up its S-400 systems, it would be permitted back into the F-35 program.